SyncServerII/GSignIn/README.md

 # TL;DR
 If you just want to use this XCFramework and skip all the reading, add this target into your Package.swift.

+This is for Google Sign In version 5.0.2:
 ```
 .binaryTarget(
     name: "GSignIn",